martindbp/merkl/docs/README_template.md

 This moves a copy to the `.dvc/cache` folder, creates `{train,test}.csv.dvc` files containing the md5 hash.
 When a DVC file is read in MerkL, only the md5 content hash is used when building the graph, so there is no need to read the large file contents.

-## Details
+# Details

 That concludes the basic features, here are some of the features explained in more detail.

-# Multiple outs
+## Multiple outs

-The number of individual outputs that you want to track separately has to be determinable at DAG "build" time, therefore it cannot be dependent on some value calculated inside a task.
+The number of outputs that you want to track separately has to be determinable at DAG "build" time, therefore it cannot be dependent on some value computed inside a task.

 By default, MerkL tries to guess the number of outs by looking at the return statements in the AST (Abstract Syntax Tree) using Python's inspection capabilities.
 If the return statement is a Tuple or Dict literal, the values are split into separate Futures:

 <table>
 <tr>
-<th>Multiple tuple args</th>
+<th>Tuple multiple outs</th>
-<th>Single return args</th>
+<th>Tuple single out</th>
-<th>Multiple dict args</th>
+<th>Dict multiple outs</th>
 </tr>
 <tr>
 <td valign="top">